AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 |        Laminar         |     $Q$      |    $Q^2$     |
 |       Turbulent        |    $Q^2$     |    $Q^2$     |

 5. **Orifice equation and vena contractas:** The orifice equation is used to determine the flow out of an orifice given the elevation of water above the orifice.
 This equation introduces the concept of a vena contracta, which describes flow contraction due to the inability of streamlines to make sharp turns.
-The equation shows that the flow out of an orifice is proportional to the square root of the driving head, $Q \propto \sqrt{\Delta h}$
+The equation shows that the flow out of an orifice is proportional to the square root of the driving head, $Q \propto \sqrt{\Delta h}$.
+Depending on the orientation of the orifice, vertical (like a hole in the side of a bucket) or horizontal (like a hole in the bottom of a bucket), a different equation in aide_design should be used.

+The Orifice Equation:
+$$Q = \Pi_{vc} A_{or} \sqrt{2g\Delta h}$$

 <br>
 <br>